For your Home

 Confirming that your house is being infested by carpenter ants is crucial to successfully clear your home of these wood-destroying pests.
 Carpenter ants require specialized ant solutions that differ from other types of ants.

-Carpenter ants are one of the largest ant species found in the United States.
+Carpenter ants are one of the largest ant species in size found in the United States.
 They are usually most active during the spring and summer months and they forage for food at night.
 They vary in color but are generally black or dark-bodied.

 Winged carpenter ants (also known as ‘swarmers’) are sometimes mistaken for termites.
 These are winged ants that leave the colonies to mate and start their own colonies.
 Larger than the average carpenter ant, swarmers are 3/4 inch in size.
 If you spot carpenter ant swarmers, it may be an indication that a colony is located nearby.